architsharma97/dpo-rlaif/README.md

     bash parallel_sample.sh ${PROJECT_CACHE}/sharegpt_llama2_7b_2024-02-19_16-55-49_904051/epoch-9/ llama2_7b

 Note that the script above assumes 8 GPUs.
 If you are using less GPUs, then you may need to modify the script accordingly.
-Specifically, lines 10 (`for i in {0..7}`) and 12 (`ff_idx`) will need ot be changed.
+Specifically, lines 10 (`for i in {0..7}`) and 12 (`ff_idx`) will need to be changed.
 Afterwards, you can run the script below to perform the preference labeling using GPT4.

     python label_ai_preferences.py --model1_name llama2_7b_1.0 --base_dir ${PROJECT_CACHE}/sharegpt_llama2_7b_2024-02-19_16-55-49_904051/epoch-9/ --max_num_comparisons 50000 --llm gpt4